I’m not going to lie, I am pretty hesitant about writing this guide.

 The Bluehost Affiliate King, Pat Flynn

-Pat Flynn has made a healthy living from affiliate marketing.
+Pat Flynn knows how to make a lot of money from affiliate marketing.
 Mainly from Bluehost affiliate marketing.
 If you explore his site you will see there are places where he just has a link to Bluehost with a recommendation to use that service to host your WordPress site.

 But that’s not where the money comes from.